jscraftcamp/website/README.md

   > Change the viewport in the storybook preview
 - http://www.hygen.io/
   > Some generator to make it easier creating components with all depending files

+  ##developer details to contribute in this project
+  github username
+  about yourself